icopy-site/awesome-cn/docs/awesome/awesome-selfhosted.md

 - [CloudBeaver](https://cloudbeaver.io/) - Self-hosted management of databases, supports PostgreSQL, MySQL, SQLite and more.
 A web/hosted version of DBeaver. ([Source Code](https://github.com/dbeaver/cloudbeaver)) `Apache-2.0` `Docker`
 - [Databunker](https://databunker.org/) - Network-based, self-hosted, GDPR compliant, secure database for personal data or PII. ([Source Code](https://github.com/securitybunker/databunker)) `MIT` `Docker`
 - [Datasette](https://datasette.io/) - An open source multi-tool for exploring and publishing data, easy import and export and database management. ([Demo](https://global-power-plants.datasettes.com/global-power-plants/global-power-plants), [Source Code](https://github.com/simonw/datasette)) `Apache-2.0` `Python/Docker`
 - [Directus](https://directus.io/) - An Instant App & API for your SQL Database.
-Directus wraps your new or existing SQL database with a realtime GraphQL+REST API for developers, and an intuitive admin app for non-technical users. ([Source Code](https://github.com/directus/directus)) `GPL-3.0` `Nodejs`
+Directus wraps your new or existing SQL database with a realtime GraphQL+REST API for developers, and an intuitive admin app for non-technical users. ([Source Code](https://github.com/directus/directus)) `GPL-3.0` `Nodejs/Docker`
 - [Evidence](https://evidence.dev) - Evidence is a code-based BI tool.
 Write reports using SQL and markdown and they render as a website. ([Source Code](https://github.com/evidence-dev/evidence)) `MIT` `Nodejs`
 - [Limbas](https://www.limbas.com/en/) - Limbas is a database framework for creating database-driven business applications.
 As a graphical database frontend, it enables the efficient processing of data stocks and the flexible development of comfortable database applications. ([Source Code](https://github.com/limbas/limbas)) `GPL-2.0` `PHP`
 - [Mathesar](https://mathesar.org/) - An intuitive UI for managing data collaboratively, for users of all technical skill levels.
 Built on Postgres – connect an existing DB or set up a new one. ([Demo](https://demo.mathesar.org/), [Source Code](https://github.com/centerofci/mathesar)) `GPL-3.0` `Docker/Python`